sventschui/pino-transmit-http/README.md

 key | default | description
 --- | --- | ---
 throttle | `500` | Amount of milliseconds to throttle the transmission of the log messages.
-Note that trailing = true, leading = false is used.
-See lodash.throttle debounce | `null` | Amount of milliseconds to debounce the transmission of the log messages.
+Note that `trailing = true, leading = false` is used.
+See [lodash.throttle](https://lodash.com/docs#throttle) debounce | `null` | Amount of milliseconds to debounce the transmission of the log messages.
+See [lodash.debounce](https://lodash.com/docs#debounce).
 If null then throttling is used url | `'/log'` | location where to send logs useSendBeacon | `true` | whether `navigator.sendBeacon` should be used on `unload` method | `'POST'` | method to be used by XHR and fetch calls